xtubeidstudio/xdevco/README.md

 functional javascript files :

-base.js = as a random code generator so that it is always updated
+base.js = as a random code generator so that it is always updated (By Time and Random String)

 cdn link ==> https://cdn.jsdelivr.net/gh/xtubeidstudio/xdevco@main/base.js